Southwest Health Equity Research Collaborative

 RIC Workshop: Power Analysis 4/21/20 Accordion Closed

-With Indrakshi Roy, biostatistician for the Center for Health Equity ResearchPower analysis is an essential (and sometimes a required) part of a research plan.
+With Indrakshi Roy, biostatistician for the Center for Community Health and Engaged ResearchPower analysis is an essential (and sometimes a required) part of a research plan.
 It helps the researcher decide whether a study will have enough statistical power to detect a meaningful effect size.
 In this workshop, Indrakshi Roy approaches power analysis conceptually rather than mathematically.
 She discusses the concept of power, factors that impact power and the limitations of a power analysis.

 She also provides demonstrations via GPower for t-test and chi-squared tests, ANOVA, Repeated-Measures ANOVA, Mixed-Design ANOVA, and Multiple Linear Regression, (m function) and getting help (stack overflow for R).